awayneff/iam-box/README.md

 ## Note

-This project is on early stage of development
+This project is in early stage of development